Anders Remmer

 Anders Remmer is a Danish electronic musician, producer and film composer.
 He was born and raised in Denmark.

-Now he is one of the key figures in the electronic community of Copenhagen.
-Working together with Thomas Knak a.k.a.
-Opiate and Jesper Skaaning a.k.a.
-Acustic, he recorded a set of influential albums and singles under the "Future 3" and "System" monikers.
+He is active in the electronic music community of Copenhagen, and his writings are known as either compositions for films or those he has released himself.
+Working with Thomas Knak (a.k.a.
+Opiate) and Jesper Skaaning (a.k.a.
+Acustic), he has recorded a set of albums and singles under the "Future 3" and "System" monikers.

-He is a member of several bands:
+Anders Remmer is a member of several bands, including: